nilszeilon/risk-metric/README.md

 ##### Usage and future work
 * You may use this code in any way you like.
-* If you have any ideas to make the model perform even better feel free to branch this repository and contact me.
+* If you have any ideas to make the model perform even better feel free to fork this repository and contact me.